China protests to Britain after deputy PM meets Hong Kong activists

-BEIJING China issued a formal complaint to Britain on Wednesday after Deputy Prime Minister Nick Clegg met Hong Kong pro-democracy activists campaigning against Beijing's tightening control of the former British territory.
+BEIJING China issued a formal complaint to Britain on Wednesday after Deputy Prime Minister Nick Clegg met pro-democracy activists in Hong Kong campaigning against Beijing's tightening control of the former British territory.

+Hong Kong, reverted to Chinese rule in 1997 under a "one-country, two-systems" deal ensuring it considerable autonomy as a capitalist hub.

 Asked about the meeting, Chinese Foreign Ministry spokesman Hong Lei said China was firmly opposed to any foreign interference in its internal affairs on any pretext.